rhbhuiyan0511/0xrahat/README.md

 Peaceful mind is earned.”
 Every day brings new choices.
 It's time for us to do what we have been doing and that time is every day.
+Every day is a good day to be alive, whether the sun's shining or not.